AndreiDrang/python3-capsolver/README.md

 ### Changelog

-v.0.0.5 - Added HCaptcha, Image to Text captcha and ReCaptcha.
+v.0.0.5 - Added HCaptcha, Image to Text captcha and ReCaptcha(V2 and V3).

 v.0.0.1 - First release with basic methods and logic.